earchibong/devops_projects/tooling_website.md

-# LAMP stack with remove Database And NFS Server
+# LAMP stack with remote Database And NFS Server

 ## Part One: Prepare NFS Server
 ### Requirements: